 What are the tuition fees?

-No tuitions fees right now.
-But Baden-Württember, the state Karlsruhe in located in, will introduce study fees for newly admitted students from outside the EU from winter semester 2017/18 onwards.
-The study fee will be 1500 € per semester.
+Baden-Württemberg, the state Karlsruhe is located in, has introduced study fees for newly admitted students from outside the EU from winter semester 2017/18 onwards.
+The study fees are 1500 € per semester.

 What is important for Chinese applicants?

 If you are an applicant from China, please send your application to the “Akademische Prüfstelle” in Peking in order to proof the authenticity of your documents.